 Colindale Primary School is an Eco School.
 Last year we were awarded the Silver Award for all our work towards becoming a sustainable, environmentally and eco-friendly community and taking positive action to protect and preserve our planet.

-The school has elected an Eco Committee which includes children from very class from years 1 to 6.
-Every child interested in the position had to fill in an application form explaining why they wanted to be an Eco Councillor and what skills they could offer to the committee.
-There was a fantastic response from the children who wanted to be an Eco Councillor, over 100 pupils applied; this shows how many of our children want to be a positive influence on our school, environment and world.
-Twelve children were then chosen to represent their year groups and now meet every fortnight to discuss the changes we can make in our school to be more eco-friendly.
+Each year we elect an Eco Committee which includes children from every class from years 1 to 6.
+Every child interested in the position has to fill in an application form explaining why they want to be an Eco Councillor and what skills they would bring to the committee if elected.
+Every year there is always a fantastic response from the children who want to be Eco Councillors, with often over 100 applicants; this shows how many of our children want to be a positive influence on our school, environment and world.
+Twelve children in total are chosen and meet every fortnight to discuss the changes we can make in our school to be more eco-friendly.

 Meet our Eco Committee councillors

 Being an Eco School has become part of everyday life at Colindale.
 Children and staff are careful about what they do, making sure they are always thinking “eco”.
 In the Spring Term we focused on waste; ensuring we reduced the amount we used; reusing what we could; and recycling when necessary.
 A waste audit was carried out at the beginning of our Waste topic and again at the end by the environmentalist team called Eco